Suffering From a Traumatic Brain Injury?

 Newport Brain Injury Attorneys Fight for Your Legal Rights

 The effects of a traumatic brain injury (TBI) are wide-reaching and long-lasting.
-Many who suffer cerebral damage become unable to perform simple tasks.
-This includes walking around the block or picking up a pencil.
+Many who suffer cerebral damage are unable to perform simple tasks, such as walking around the block or picking up a pencil, as a result.
 Memory function diminishes, as does one’s ability to reason.
-Further, it is not uncommon for an injured victim’s personality might undergo a dynamic change.
-Your brain contains your memory, personality and consciousness.
-If you break a bone, it can heal.
-However, if the brain is injured, it will likely never be the same and neither will you.
+Further, it is not uncommon for an injured victim’s personality to undergo a dynamic change.
+Your brain contains your memory, your personality and your consciousness.
+If you break a bone, it can heal; if the brain is injured, it will likely never be the same and neither will you.

-If you have a brain injury as the result of an accident, you might feel you have nowhere to turn.
-As the medical bills, emotional and physical toll starts to pile up, you might feel overwhelmed.
-However, our Newport brain injury attorneys can help.
+If you have a brain injury as a result of an accident, you might feel as if you have nowhere to turn.
+As the medical bills, emotional and physical toll start to pile up, it can easily overwhelm a person.
+However, the Newport brain injury attorneys at Myers & Ball, LLP can help.
 We offer legal assistance to individuals who have endured traumatic brain injuries due to another person’s negligence.
 We understand the costs involved — medical bills, therapy regimens, accommodations to one’s home — and our lawyers know how to work with insurers to maximize compensation for our clients, ensuring that all their needs are met.
 In your time of crisis, we promise to treat you like family.
 We will do our part to make things better.

 What Are Common Signs and Symptoms of Brain Injuries?